tatasadi/social-links-profile/README.md

 ### Implementation time

-This challenge was completed over a span of 3 hours.
+This challenge was completed over a span of 45 minutes.

 ## Author